-Proportions of new and previously treated TB cases with rifampicin resistance
+8.1 Proportions of new and previously treated TB cases with rifampicin resistance

 Previous WHO Global TB Reports included estimates of drug resistance for the latest calendar year only.
-New methods were developed in 2022 to allow the production of time series of estimates for the period 2015-2021.
+New methods were developed in 2022 and allow the production of time series of estimates for the period 2015-2023.
 The time series are for the proportions of TB cases (new and previously treated) that have rifampicin-resistant (RR) TB and the absolute number of incident RR-TB cases, of which multidrug-resistant (MDR) TB is a subset.
 The methodology was presented and reviewed at a meeting of a subgroup of the WHO Global Task Force on TB Impact Measurement in May 2022.
-More information is available in the background document prepared for the meeting and the meeting report.[25]
+More information is available in the background document prepared for the meeting and the meeting report [25].

-All surveys conducted according to WHO guidance[45] as well as all routine surveillance data meeting quality thresholds from 2000-2021 were used to inform the model.
-For routine surveillance data to be considered representative for new patients, two criteria must be met: (i) at least 80% of notified new pulmonary bacteriologically-confirmed TB cases must have a documented drug susceptibility testing result for at least rifampicin, and (ii) the ratio of pulmonary bacteriologically-confirmed TB cases classified as new versus unknown treatment history must be at least 4:1.
+All surveys conducted according to WHO guidance[45] as well as all routine surveillance data meeting quality thresholds from 2000-2023 were used to inform the model.
+For routine surveillance data to be considered representative for new patients, two criteria must be met: (i) at least 80% of notified new pulmonary bacteriologically-confirmed TB cases must have a documented drug susceptibility testing result for at least rifampicin, and (ii) the proportion of pulmonary bacteriologically-confirmed cases having unknown previous treatment history must be no more than 25%.
 For data from routine surveillance to be considered representative for previously treated patients, at least 80% of notified retreatment pulmonary bacteriologically-confirmed TB cases must have a documented drug susceptibility testing result for at least rifampicin.